facebook/prophet/docs/_docs/additional_topics.md

 ![png](/prophet/static/additional_topics_files/additional_topics_18_0.png)

-In this example, trends in the target sensor location can be mostly explained by the exogenous regressor (a nearby sensor).
-The model with linear growth assumes a growing trend and this leads to larger and larger over-predictions in the test period, while the model with the flat trend is mostly driven by trends in the exogenous regressor, which results in a sizeable MAPE improvement.
+In this example, the target sensor values can be mostly explained by the exogenous regressor (a nearby sensor).
+The model with linear growth assumes an increasing trend and this leads to larger and larger over-predictions in the test period, while the flat growth model mostly follows movements in the exogenous regressor and this results in a sizeable MAPE improvement.

-Note that forecasting with exogenous regressors is only effective when we can be confident in the future values of the regressor -- the example above is most relevant to time series causal inference, where we want to forecast what a time series would have looked like in the past, and hence the exogenous regressor values are known.
+Note that forecasting with exogenous regressors is only effective when we can be confident in the future values of the regressor.
+The example above is relevant to causal inference using time series, where we want to understand what `y` would have looked like for a past time period, and hence the exogenous regressor values are known.

-If the flat trend is used on a time series that doesn't have a constant trend, without exogenous regressors, any trend will be fit with the noise term and so there will be high predictive uncertainty in the forecast.
+In other cases -- where we don't have exogenous regressors or have to predict their future values -- if flat growth is used on a time series that doesn't have a constant trend, any trend will be fit with the noise term and so there will be high predictive uncertainty in the forecast.

 <a id="custom-trends"> </a>